King's Regiment (Liverpool): 1914–1915

 The inspection of the Liverpool Pals by Lord Kitchener in front of St George's Hall, Liverpool, 20 March 1915.

 The regiment fielded 49 battalions during the First World War, from a pre-war establishment of two regular, two special reserve, and six territorial.
 Of those battalions, 26 served abroad, including (unusually for Special Reservists) the 4th (Extra Reserve) Battalion.
 The last surviving volunteer battalion in the British Army, the 7th Isle of Man, also mobilised two service companies for Salonika.
 In total the regiment received 58 battle honours and six Victoria Crosses for service on the Western Front, the Balkans, India, and Russia.
 Some 13,795 Kingsmen died during the course of the war, the battalions suffering an average of 615 deaths.
 Thousands more would be wounded, sick, or taken prisoner.
 Of specific formations, the four Liverpool Pals battalions had nearly 2,800 casualties, while the 55th (West Lancashire) Division's 165th (Liverpool) Brigade, composed entirely of battalions from the King's, incurred 1,672 dead, 6,056 wounded, and 953 missing during the period of 3 January 1916 and 11 November 1918.

-A recruitment poster featuring Lord Kitchener.
+Reproduction of recruitment poster featuring Lord Kitchener.

 A vigorous recruiting campaign involving pre-war personalities such as Lord Kitchener and Lord Derby facilitated the rapid expansion of the British Army.
 Territorial units formed duplicate battalions from August 1914 to May 1915.
 To differentiate them, they were, for instance, designated the 2/5th and 3/5th battalions, respectively.
 Second-line battalions had been raised for home service and recruit training, but were ultimately dispatched to the Western Front and replaced by the third-line.
 Driven by a conviction that the war would not be resolved quickly and seeking an alternative to the Territorial Army, Secretary of State for War Lord Kitchener appealed for an initial 100,000 volunteers to form a "New Army".
 The 17th Earl of Derby proposed forming a battalion of "Pals" for the King's Regiment, to be recruited from men of the same workplace.
 His proposal proved successful.
 Within a week, thousands of Liverpudlians had volunteered for service, to eventually be formed into the 17th, 18th, 19th, and 20th Battalions.
 Collectively, the battalions became known as the City of Liverpool battalions or "Liverpool Pals".
 Lord Derby addressed recruits on 28 August:

 This should be a battalion of Pals, a battalion in which friends from the same office will fight shoulder to shoulder for the honour of Britain and the credit of Liverpool.